rohityadavcloud/rohityadavcloud.github.io/_posts/2021-02-14-cloudstack-kvm.markdown

              stp: false
              forward-delay: 0

-Tip: If you want to use VXLAN based traffic isolation, make sure to increase the MTU setting of the physical nics by `50 bytes` (because VXLAN header size is 50 bytes).
+Note: If you want to use VXLAN based traffic isolation, make sure to increase the MTU setting of the physical nics by `50 bytes` (because VXLAN header size is 50 bytes).
 For example:

 ```
   ethernets: